Back to Blog

 What do I need to bid on government construction contracts?

-You need: valid contractor license, adequate insurance coverage, bonding capacity (bid, performance, payment bonds), registration with the relevant government portal, and sometimes prequalification.
+To bid on government construction contracts you need: valid contractor license, adequate insurance coverage, bonding capacity (bid, performance, payment bonds), registration with the relevant government portal, and sometimes prequalification.
 Federal work requires SAM.gov registration.
+Most projects require completing bid forms, providing bond, and meeting specific requirements in bid documents.

 How long does it take to register for government bids?

-Registration timelines vary: SAM.gov federal registration takes 2-4 weeks.
+Registration timelines vary: SAM.gov federal registration takes 2-4 weeks for processing.
 State portal registration typically processes in 1-2 weeks.
-Local government registration may be instant or take several days.
-Start registrations before you need to bid.
+Local government registration may be instant or take several days depending on verification requirements.
+Start registrations well before you need to bid—rushing creates errors and delays.

 Can small businesses get government construction contracts?

-Yes—small businesses have significant advantages.
-The federal government mandates 23% of contracts go to small businesses through set-asides.
+Yes—small businesses have significant advantages in government contracting.
+The federal government mandates 23% of contracts go to small businesses through set-asides and preferences.
 Many state and local governments have similar programs.
-Certifications (8(a), HUBZone, SDVOSB, WOSB, DBE/MBE/WBE) provide access to reserved opportunities.
+Certifications (8(a), HUBZone, SDVOSB, WOSB, DBE/MBE/WBE) provide access to reserved opportunities and subcontracting goals.

 Conclusion